home pics archive about

 The proposals I have heard from both sides of the 2008 presidential campaign can best be described as political bullshit.
 They are all based on blame, and on depriving America of something far greater and far more important than cheap energy.
 Though I don't know the answer, technology will account for its existence, and technology, combined with freedom will reveal it to us, if we can just get the god-damned campaigners out of the way.

-Gulia responded:
+Gulia commented:

 I'm not sure there is a 'right' answer.
 The only one that intregues me is something that I believe Europe does (thanks to Amber on this one).
 Their prices have been through the roof for years.
 Part of this does involve taxes, but the other part is intentional.
 There is only so much room for cars in the major cities of Europe and therefore to decrease the amount of driving and increase the use of public transit, the gas prices have been very high.
 Translating that here isn't so easy.
 Take where I live, Detroit, the big 3 automakers have attempted to stop any movement toward a viable public transit system, so that alternative here is unrealistic at this time.
 But, in places like Chicago and Boston, public transit are real options and I believe that they are going to continue to grow in use as gas prices grow as well.